 Jump to Recipe

-Really.
-It’s good.
-It pairs perfectly with my chocolate cake recipe.
+I promise, it’s that good, and it pairs perfectly with my chocolate cake recipe.

 I have used this frosting recipe for Sweet Bytes professionally and for home baking and it has never failed to please and get lots of compliments.
+Truly, it’s perfect every time.

 This recipe was inspired by the chocolate buttercream recipe in The Brown Betty Cookbook: Modern Vintage Desserts and Stories from Philadelphia’s Best Bakery, which is FILLED with amazing recipes and beautiful stories about their friends and family.
 This is one I return to time and time again.